AMINO INGLES 4 - 13 June 2024

 Betanzos is the capital of one of the seven provinces that make up the old Kingdom of Galicia, which is worth visiting and enjoying its streets and historical monuments

-The next stage is quite demanding as it is a winding route with many slopes and undulations,
+The next stage is quite demanding as it is a winding route with many slopes and undulations.
+Taxis transfer you to your accommodation off the route.

 This is a challenging stage with a 700m elevation gain.
 Once you reach the highest point you continue through Mesia to arrive at Hospital de Bruma where the albergue was built on the site of an old pilgrims’ hospital.

-This section gradually descends for 12 km until reaching Poulo in the municipality of Ordes.
+This section gradually descends for 12 km until reaching A Calle in the municipality of Ordes.
+Taxi transfer to your accommodation in Sigueiro.

 The penultimate stage of your walk consists of a 12 km walk from Poulo to Sigüeiro, a lovely town in the municipality of Oroso.